Best laptops for video editing in 2022

 A computer is, at its core, made up of components, and when we’re talking about a computer for a particular task, like video editing, those components are very important.
 While the overall package does matter, and we’ll note if the software-hardware interface is especially good or bad, the best laptops for video editing need certain hardware above all else.

-The importance of the big screen
+The importance of the screen

 Laptop screens have gotten crazy-good.
 For video editors, who are staring at their screens more intently than most computer users, the screen is really, really important.
 Ideally, you’ll want a combination of size, resolution, and quality.
-Size is probably the easiest one here: while a 13-inch screen is a great size for most uses, we think that’s probably too small for video editing, unless it’s being used as a secondary device.
+Size is probably the easiest one here: while a 13-inch screen is a great size for most uses, we that’s probably too small for video editing, unless it’s being used as a secondary device.
 Instead, opt for 15-inch, 16-inch, or even 17-inch.

-For resolution, you’ll want as high as you can get.
+For resolution, you’ll want as as you can get.
 Many laptops are available today with 4K screens, which is a 3840 by 2160 resolution; less common is a 1440p resolution; and cheapest is a 1080p.
 Go as high as you can.

 You’ll also want a screen that offers high refresh rates for smooth video performance, a wide and accurate color gamut, and great viewing angles.